mph-/lcapy/doc/schematics.rst

 By default each component has a minimum size of 1.
 This can be stretched to satisfy a node constraint.
-The minimum size is specified using the size keyword, for example:
+The minimum size is specified using the size attribute, for example:

    >>> cct.add('R1 1 2; right, size=2')